![]() |

 Start your review two weeks prior to the scheduled examination.

-Yes, of course you may study together remember that explaining or teaching what you just learned to someone else is one of the important techniques of learning!
-You may also work together to solve the homework problems ... but be sure that you can solve them on your own afterwards, since you cannot work as a study group on quizzes or examinations.
-I encourage you to set up a regular meeting time outside our class discussion session for your study group.
+.Yes, of course you may study together — remember that explaining or teaching what you just learned to someone else is one of the important techniques of learning!
+You may also work together to solve individually-assigned problems or essay topics, and mastery exercise quetions.
+Be sure that you can complete all homework assignments on your own afterwards, since you cannot work as a study group on quizzes or examinations.
+Let me know if you need special chat times for your study group.

 One of the basic methods of science is to secure documented observations of periodic or common events in order to make some general summary about the behavior of natural objects.
 We can do this in several ways.

-All observations of stars and planets, most observations of plants and animals in their native habitats, and many observations of geological specimens, meteorological events, are "field" observations.
+All observations of stars and planets, most observations of plants and animals in their native habitats, and many observations of geological specimens and meteorological events, are "field" observations.
 The situations must be allowed to occur without human direction, either because such direction is impossible (we can't control when a star will go nova), or because human intervention would interfer with the observation (we don't want to feed animals if we are researching their eating habits in the wild).
 The best we can do is make many observations of phenomena that are as similar as possible.

 Laboratory-based observations are much more tightly controlled.
 Specific techniques and equipment are used for particular kinds of data collection.
 The experimenter can often vary only one factor at a time to see how it affects other dependencies.
 This allows many experimentalists to compare their results easily.